MultiSafepay/docs/content/integrations/pwa-studio.md

    git clone https://github.com/MultiSafepay/pwastudio-multisafepay-payment-integration.git ./multisafepay-payment-integration
    ```

    4.4.
 If your application is based in a PWA Studio version lower than 12.X, switch to the proper branch.
-There are 3 branches in which retrocompatibility is supported:
+There are 3 branches in which backward compatibility is supported:
    ```
    git checkout compatibility-v9
    git checkout compatibility-v10